JasiHime/jasihime.github.io/webpage/docs/guides/slurm.md

 ### Historic Job Analysis
 Slurm keeps a database with information of all jobs run using the system.
 To access this data, you can use the `sacct` command.
 Use the `-o` parameter followed by a list of Job-Accounting-Fields.
 A list of all available Job-Accounting-Fields can be found here: [sacct manual](https://slurm.schedmd.com/sacct.html#SECTION_Job-Accounting-Fields).

 Per default you will get information for each job step in your output.
-If you don^t want more than one line for each of your jobs, you can use the `-X` parameter.
+If you don't want more than one line for each of your jobs, you can use the `-X` parameter.

 You can  get information for a specific job  using the `-j` parameter, folowed by your JobID: